QuentinRa/blog.quentinra.dev/programming/web/css/_general/index.md

 <link rel="stylesheet" href="light.css" media="(prefers-color-scheme: light)">
 ```

-➡️ The CSS files are intended to be used to define variable in **:root**, that will be used by a another CSS file, such as `main.css`.
+➡️ The CSS files are intended to be used to define variables in **:root**, which will be used by another CSS file, such as `main.css`.

 You can add a media query directly inside the CSS too.